 But scientists know better than anyone that behind every mystery lies another, deeper mystery.
 In 1996, biological anthropologist Dr. Helen Fisher decided to attempt to answer the age-old question, What is love?
 So she put up flyers around the campus of SUNY Stony Brook querying, “HAVE YOU JUST FALLEN MADLY IN LOVE?” and the campus lovebirds flocked to her.

-Reflecting on her motives in her book “Why We Love,” Fisher wrote, “If I could establish which regions of the brain become active while one is feeling romantic rapture, that might confirm which primary chemicals are involved.
+Reflecting on her motives in her book “Why We Love: The Nature and Chemistry of Romantic Love,” Fisher wrote, “If I could establish which regions of the brain become active while one is feeling romantic rapture, that might confirm which primary chemicals are involved.
 Perhaps these data would help explain the evolutionary roots of romantic love, why we choose one person rather than another, even how people can find and sustain this glorious passion.”

 Fisher and her colleagues Arthur Aron and Lucy Brown used an fMRI machine, which records blood flow to different parts of the brain, to study their young lovers — collecting 144 scans of each subject as they gazed at photos of their beaus, performed a dull counting exercise, and looked at photos of a neutral acquaintance.
 They then examined the areas of the brain receiving the most blood during each action — indicative of heightened activity.
 When contemplating their beloved, subjects showed increased activity in two regions of the brain, the ventral tegmental area and the caudate nucleus, a large C-shaped region near the center of the brain.
 The caudate nucleus sits smack-dab in what is sometimes referred to as our “reptilian brain” — the oldest part of the brain, in evolutionary terms.
 “The more passionate they were,” wrote Fisher, “the more active their caudate was.”